-Jim Cox has marked a remarkable milestone — celebrating his 100th birthday with family and friends on Tuesday.By Randall Johnston
+Jim Cox has marked a remarkable milestone — celebrating his 100th birthday with family and friends on Tuesday.RANDALL JOHNSTON December 5, 2012 4:30am

 Jim Cox has marked a remarkable milestone — celebrating his 100th birthday with family and friends yesterday.